Fall 2015 Enrollment

 Financial Aid Breakdown 2014-2015

-$24,900 Average amount of federal state local or institutional grant aid received
+$26,854 Average amount of federal, state, local, or institutional grant aid awarded

-$7,890 Average amount of student loan aid received by full-time first-time undergraduates
+$8,178 Average amount of student loan aid awarded to full-time, first-time undergraduates

 Canisius College offers an extensive merit-based scholarship program to award students with outstanding academic achievement.
 Last year, Canisius College offered more than $20 million in academic merit scholarships to the freshman class.